DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

 Report alignments tailored specifically for Cufflinks.
-In addition to what HISAT2 does with the above option (--dta), HISAT2 supports only three splice site signals (GT/AG, GC/AG, and AT/AC).
+In addition to what HISAT2 does with the above option (--dta), With this option, HISAT2 looks for novel splice sites with three signals (GT/AG, GC/AG, AT/AC), but all user-provided splice sites are used irrespective of their signals.
 HISAT2 produces an optional field, XS:A:[+-], for every spliced alignment.

 </td></tr>